-The saying, time is money has never been more true than in construction!
+The saying, time is money has never been truer than in construction!
 Volumetric modular has been proven to be 30 to 50% faster than traditional construction methods.
 Here’s why:

 - Modules are built within our manufacturing facility concurrently with site activities.
 Sequencing of construction is reduced.
-Modules can be set in a matter of weeks.
+Modules can be set in a matter of days or weeks.

 - Constructing modules inside a factory adds certainty.
 Construction can take place every day, regardless of weather conditions.

 - Production is more efficient.
 Materials are brought to each station precut, and employees are not fighting adverse site or weather conditions.

 At 193 units, if constructed traditionally, Alvera Apartments would have taken 18 to 24 months to complete.
 With our modules, this project — one of North America’s most complex woodframed modular projects — was completed in 13 months.

 The biggest cost advantage for volumetric modular is control and consistency.
 Because design decisions are made earlier in an offsite process versus traditional, the cost at the beginning of construction is the cost at the end of construction.

 - Clients make design decisions on items such as flooring, cabinetry, appliances and lighting packages prior to manufacturing, so there are no surprises during the final installation.
 This means far fewer change orders.

 - Time is money and with more than 150 employees arriving daily to the manufacturing facility, work proceeds, rain or shine.
 On a traditional project, if one sub fails to deliver or show up, there’s a domino effect that can mean wasted labor costs, time delays or price increases.

 Combining volumetric modular with Enterprise Community Partners’ Opportunity Fund, Glenwood Apartments can bring more than 50% of its units to those with an 80% area median income and 10-% of those at a 60% area median income WITHOUT public assistance.